park-sewon/coq-clerical/README.md

 		infinite A \/ exists a : A, infinite (P a).
 ```
 a version of Pigeon hole principle, which says when a dependent pair type is infinite,
-(clasically) either the index type is infinite or there is a fiber that is infinite.
+(classically) either the index type is infinite or there is a fiber that is infinite.

 Based on the definition of infinite types, we define our powerdomain